 Harissa Glazed Salmon

-This 5 ingredient Harissa Glazed Salmon recipe is tender, flaky, and has the best sweet heat sauce with harissa paste and honey, pan-seared in 10 minutes!
+This Harissa Glazed Salmon recipe is flaky and made with just 5 ingredients featuring a sweet heat sauce with harissa paste and honey.
+Pan-seared in 10 min!

 This post may contain affiliate links.
 Please read our disclosure policy.